13. There Are No Distinctions in Status Between Different Duties

 The Original Mankind Were Living Beings With Spirit

 1 In the beginning, I created mankind; that is, I created mankind’s ancestor, Adam.
-He was endowed with form and image, brimming with vigor, brimming with vitality, and was, furthermore, in the company of My glory.
+He was endowed with form and image, brimming with vitality, brimming with vigor, and he was, even more so, in the company of My glory.
 That was the glorious day when I created man.
-After that, Eve was produced from the body of Adam, and she too was the ancestor of man, and so the people that I created were filled with My breath and brimming with My glory.
+After that, Eve was produced from the body of Adam, and she too was the ancestor of man.
+Thus, the people that I created were filled with My breath and brimming with My glory.

-2 Adam was originally born from My hand and was the representation of My image.
-Thus the original meaning of Adam was a being created by Me, imbued with My vital energy, imbued with My glory, having form and image, having spirit and breath.
-He was the only created being, possessed of a spirit, who was capable of representing Me, of bearing My image, and receiving My breath.
+2 Adam was originally “born” from My hand and was the representation of My image.
+Thus the original meaning of “Adam” was a being created by Me, imbued with My vital energy, imbued with My glory, having form and image, having a spirit and breath.
+He was the only created being, possessed of a spirit, who was capable of representing Me and of bearing My image, and who received My breath.

-3 In the beginning, Eve was the second human endowed with breath whose creation I had ordained, so the original meaning of Evewas a created being who would continue My glory, filled with My vitality and furthermore endowed with My glory.
+3 In the beginning, Eve was the second human endowed with breath whose creation I had ordained, so the original meaning of “Eve” was a created being who would continue My glory, filled with My vitality and even more so endowed with My glory.
 Eve came from Adam, so she also bore My image, for she was the second human to be created in My image.
-The original meaning of Eve was a living human, with spirit, flesh, and bone, My second testimony as well as My second image among mankind.
-They were mankind’s ancestors, man’s pure and precious treasure, and, from the first, living beings endowed with spirit.
+The original meaning of “Eve” was a living human, with a spirit, flesh, and bone, My second testimony as well as My second image among mankind.
+They were mankind’s ancestors, the precious and pure ones of mankind, and were originally living beings endowed with spirits.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 What It Means to Be a Real Person

 Afterward, I read a passage of God’s words and found a path of practice.
 Almighty God says: “Should the social responsibilities of men and women be differentiated?
 Should men and women have equal social status?
 Is it fair to unduly elevate the status of men and play down women?
 (No, it is unfair.)
 So, how exactly should the social status of men and women be treated in a way that is fair and reasonable?
 What is the principle for this?
 (That men and women are equal and should be treated fairly.)
 Fair treatment is the theoretical basis, but how should it be put into practice in a way that reflects fairness and reasonableness?
-Does this not have something to do with practical problems?
+Does this not involve real problems?
 First of all, we must determine that the status of men and women is equal—this is indisputable.
 Therefore, the social division of labor between men and women should also be equal, and should be considered and arranged according to their caliber and work capability.
-There should be equality particularly when it comes to human rights, insofar as women should also enjoy that which men can enjoy, in order to ensure equal status between men and women in society.
+There should be equality particularly when it comes to human rights, insofar as women should also enjoy that which men can enjoy; only in this way can the equal status between men and women be ensured in society.
 Whoever can do the job, or whoever is competent to be the leader should be allowed to do it, regardless of whether they are a man or woman.
 What do you think of this principle?
 (Good.)
 This reflects equality between men and women.
-For example, if there are two men and two women applying for a job as a firefighter, who should be hired?
-Fair treatment is the theoretical basis and the principle.
-How, then, should one actually go about it?
-As I said just now, let whoever is up to the job do it, according to their ability and caliber.
-Just make a selection according to this principle, by seeing who among these candidates is physically fit and not clumsy.
-Firefighting is all about acting quickly in an emergency.
-If you are too clumsy, dull-witted, and sluggish, like a tortoise or an old cow, you will delay things.
-After ascertaining each candidate’s characteristics, in terms of their caliber, abilities, experience, degree of competence in firefighting work, and so on, the conclusion arrived at is that one man and one woman are quite suitable: The man is tall, physically strong, has firefighting experience, and has participated in several firefighting and rescue operations; the woman is agile, has undergone rigorous training, is knowledgeable about firefighting and related work procedures, has caliber, and has distinguished herself in other jobs and received awards.
-So, in the end, both of them are chosen.
-Is that right?
-(Yes.)
-This is called choosing the best of the best, without showing favor to anyone. … First and foremost, when handling a matter, you have no prejudice against men or women.
-You believe that there are many outstanding and talented women, and you know quite a few such individuals.
+For example, suppose that you are recruiting firefighters and the applicants include both men and women.
+Who should you hire?
+Fair treatment is the theoretical basis and the principle, but how should you specifically go about it?
+I just said that whoever is competent to perform the job based on their caliber and ability should be selected—you should choose who to hire according to this principle.
+See which of the applicants have good caliber, are mentally agile and quick-witted, and can act quickly in an emergency.
+Then, by finding out about each person’s various attributes, such as their work capability, experience, and level of competence in terms of firefighting work, you can ultimately reach an appropriate verdict.
+It may be that the applicants you select include not only men but also women, and the men are big, tall, and strong, have firefighting experience, and were participants in several firefighting and rescue operations, and the women are agile, have undergone rigorous training, are well-versed in basic firefighting knowledge and work procedures, and have performed outstandingly in their past work.
+If so, then the chosen applicants are all quite suitable.
+This is called choosing the best of the best, without being biased toward either side. … First of all, when handling a matter, you have no prejudice against men or women.
+You believe that there are also many outstanding and talented women, and you know quite a few such individuals.
 Therefore, your insight convinces you that women’s work capability is not inferior to that of men, and that the value women bring to bear in society is no less than that of men.
-Once you have this insight and understanding, you will make accurate judgments and choices based on this fact whenever you act in future.
-In other words, if you don’t show favor to anyone, and don’t have any gender bias, then your humanity will be relatively normal in this respect, and you can act fairly.
-The prohibitions of traditional culture, in the sense that men are regarded as superior to women, will be lifted, your thoughts will no longer be confined, and you will no longer be influenced by this aspect of traditional culture(The Word, Vol. 6.
+Once you have this insight and understanding, you will make accurate judgments and choices based on this fact whenever you act in the future.
+In other words, if you don’t show favor to any side, and don’t have any gender bias, then your humanity will be relatively normal in this respect, and you can act fairly.
+The constraints of traditional culture, in the sense that men are regarded as superior to women, will be lifted from you; your thoughts will no longer be confined, and you will no longer be influenced by this aspect of traditional culture(The Word, Vol. 6.
 On the Pursuit of the Truth.
 What It Means to Pursue the Truth (11)).
 After reading God’s words, I felt a great sense of clarity, and I understood that to break free from the shackles of traditional cultural ideas like “Men are superior to women” and “Men should work outside the home and women should handle domestic work,” I first had to accept the fact that men and women are equal.
 Men shouldn’t be prejudiced against women, much less belittle or oppress them.
 That’s immoral and devoid of humanity.
 Men should treat women fairly and not see housework as something women are naturally supposed to do, while viewing high-profile jobs that bring status as work for men.
 Such a viewpoint is one of Satan’s heresies and fallacies, and it goes completely against the truth.
 God’s house has no rule stating which duties must be done by brothers and which by sisters.
 In God’s house, duties are never arranged based on gender, but rather are reasonably arranged based on each person’s caliber, strengths, work capability, and the needs of the church’s work.
 For example, the leader arranged for me to do hosting duty because the host home the sisters were staying in faced security risks, and a safe home couldn’t be found right away.
 My home, on the other hand, was suitable, and my wife and children supported me in doing my duty.
 On one hand, the leader’s arrangement kept the sisters safe, and on the other, it allowed them to do their duties normally, ensuring that the church’s work would not be affected.
 By hosting them, I was also upholding the church’s work and doing my duty.
 I should have accepted the arrangement and submitted, let go of the fallacious ideas and viewpoints of “Men are superior to women” and “Men should work outside the home and women should handle domestic work,” and fulfilled my hosting duty according to God’s words.

 Afterward, I read more of God’s words and learned how to properly approach my duty.
 Almighty God says: “Whatever your duty, do not discriminate between high and low.
 Suppose you say, ‘Though this task is a commission from God and the work of God’s house, if I do it, people might look down on me.
 Others get to do work that lets them stand out.
 I’ve been given this task, which doesn’t let me stand out but makes me exert myself behind the scenes, it’s unfair!
 I will not do this duty.
-My duty has to be one that makes me stand out in front of others and allows me to make a name for myself—and even if I don’t make a name for myself or stand out, I still have to benefit from it and feel physically at ease.’
+My duty has to be one that makes me stand out in front of others and allows me to make a name for myself—and even if I don’t make a name for myself or stand out, I have to benefit from it and feel physically at ease.’
 Is this an acceptable attitude?
 Being picky is not accepting things from God; it is making choices according to your own preferences.
 This is not accepting your duty; it is a refusal of your duty, a manifestation of your rebelliousness against God.
 Such pickiness is adulterated with your individual preferences and desires.
-When you give consideration to your own benefit, your reputation, and so on, your attitude toward your duty is not submissive.
+When you give consideration to your pride and status, your own interests, and other such things, your attitude toward your duty is not one of submission.
 What attitude should you have toward your duty?
-First, you must not analyze it, trying to ascertain who it was that assigned it to you; instead, you should accept it from God as God’s commission and as your duty, and you should obey the orchestration and arrangements of God, and accept your duty from God.
-Second, do not discriminate between high and low, and do not concern yourself with its nature, whether it lets you stand out or not, whether it is done in public view or behind the scenes.
+First, you must not analyze who it was that assigned this work; instead, you should accept it from God—it is God’s commission, it is your duty, and you should submit to the orchestrations and arrangements of God and accept your duty.
+Second, do not discriminate between high and low, and do not concern yourself with what the nature of the duty is, whether it lets you stand out or not, whether it’s to be done in public view or behind the scenes.
 Do not consider these things.
-There is also another attitude: submission and active cooperation(The Word, Vol. 3.
+There is also another aspect to this attitude: submission and active cooperation(The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 What Is the Up-to-Standard Performance of One’s Duty?).
-“For instance, if you are in charge of making food for your brothers and sisters, that is your duty.
+“For instance, say it’s your responsibility to cook for the brothers and sisters, and that is your duty.
 How should you treat this task?
-(I should seek the truth principles.)
+(We should seek the truth principles.)
 How do you seek the truth principles?
-This touches upon the reality and the truth.
-You must think about how to put the truth into practice, how to perform this duty well, and which aspects of the truth this duty involves.
+This involves the reality and the truth.
+You must think about how to put the truth into practice and how to perform this duty well.
+Which aspects of the truth does this involve?
 Step one is that you must first of all know, ‘I am not cooking for myself.
-This is my duty that I am doing.’
-The aspect involved here is vision.
+This is my duty.’
+This involves the aspect of vision.
 What about step two?
-(I must think about how to cook the meal well.)
-What is the criterion for cooking well?
-(I must seek out God’s requirements.)
+(We must think about how to cook the meal well.)
+What is the standard for cooking well?
+(We must seek out God’s requirements.)
 That’s right.
 Only God’s requirements are the truth, the standard, and the principle.
-Cooking according to God’s requirements is one aspect of the truth.
-You must first of all consider this aspect of the truth, and then contemplate, ‘God has given me this duty to perform.
+Do things according to God’s requirements—this is one aspect of the truth.
+You must first of all think of this aspect of the truth, and then contemplate, ‘God has given me this duty to perform.
 What is the standard required by God?’
-This foundation is a requisite.
-How should you cook so as to meet God’s standard, then?
-The food you cook should be healthy, tasty, clean, and not harmful to the body—these are the details involved.
-As long as you cook according to this principle, the food you cook shall be made according to God’s requirements.
+You must first of all possess this foundation.
+How should you act so as to meet God’s standard, then?
+The food you cook should be healthy, tasty, hygienic, and not harmful to the body—these are the details involved.
+As long as you act according to this principle, the food you cook shall be made according to God’s requirements.
 Why do I say this?
-Because you sought the principles of this duty and did not exceed the scope delineated by God.
-This is the right way to cook.
-You have done your duty well, and you have done it in a way that is up to standard(The Word, Vol. 3.
+Because you sought the principles of this duty, and your actions did not exceed the scope delineated by God.
+The way you acted was correct.
+You performed your duty well, and you performed it in a way that is up to standard(The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Only by Seeking the Truth Principles Can One Perform One’s Duty Well).
 In God’s house, no duty is arranged based on a person’s gender, and there are no noble or lowly duties.
 The proper attitude toward your duty is to accept it from God and submit.
 Regardless of who arranges it or whether you’re in the spotlight, you should seek the truth principles to fulfill your duty.
 This is the correct way to practice, and it is in accordance with God’s intentions.
 When the leader arranged hosting duty for me, I shouldn’t have worried about being looked down on, but instead, I should have sought the truth principles and done my best to fulfill my duty.
 First, I had to do everything I could to maintain a safe environment for the sisters.
 Also, I had to keep the house clean, and when cooking, I had to consider how to make the meals nutritious and healthy.
 Doing my hosting duty, on one hand, corrected my chauvinistic fallacious viewpoint, so that I no longer viewed women through the traditional lens of “Men are superior to women.”
 On the other hand, it also improved my life skills.
 I’m much more skilled at washing and chopping vegetables now, and at home, I’m basically the one who does the cooking and cleaning.
 I remember once during lunch, my wife said with a smile, “I used to cook for you, but I never thought it’d be the other way around now.”
 My kids also said I had changed.
 Sometimes, a few sisters come to my home to discuss their sermons, and most of the time, I’m the one who cooks.
 I no longer feel like it’s demeaning or humiliating at all.
 The sisters even say the fish I cook is delicious.
 Being able to break free from these traditional chauvinistic ideas and live out a bit of normal humanity is all a result achieved through God’s words.
 Thank God!

 Next: 14.
 Reflections After Concealing a Mistake